jcbaey/azurewebsites-cookie/README.md

 - This issue cannot be reproduced on local nor in a dedicated VM.
 Only in Azure web-app.

-- as soon as I discovered the security hole, I created a *severity A* case on Monday 2nd of December 2019 to the support.
+- As soon as I discovered this bug, I created a *severity A* case on Monday 2nd of December 2019 to the support.

-Microsoft statements:

-> Business Impact : All of the users are impacted by the issue, as when they log-in, another identity is provided to their account, which is leading to name spoofing, and sensitive data can be leaked

-> Products Impacted: Azure Web App (Linux)

-> The support professional concluded that it is a known issue, and a fix will be provided during 2020.
-The Microsoft Engineer has requested the product group to investigate to check if there is a fix that can be deployed earlier for [...]'s environment.

-- Because of my insistence, Microsoft has created a public issue on MS Github: https://github.com/Azure/app-service-announcements-discussions/issues/128
+- Microsoft has created a public issue on MS Github following my request: https://github.com/Azure/app-service-announcements-discussions/issues/128

 ## Steps to reproduce